- Possess a genuine interest in pursuing a long-term career in asset management, investment banking, and/or corporate finance

 How to Apply

 All applicants must submit the online application prior to the deadline.
-Please check back for a link to the application.
 Applications are considered complete when they contain each of the following:

-- A completed application form: USIF 2019 Application Form
+- A completed application form: USIF 2023 Application

 - A copy of your resume

 - A 2-page personal statement (750-word maximum).
 In Page 1, explain why you are interested in the USIF and how working as a USIF manager would contribute to your career objectives.
 In Page 2, explain your unique skill sets and how you can contribute to the USIF program.

 - A write up on how you would approach generating a stock pitch (250-500 words).
 What would your screening process look like?
 What information would you want to analyze, and how would you ultimately determine a buy or sell recommendation?
 Note: Do not actually pitch an investment idea.

 Upon receiving applications, the Selection Committee reviews the applications and makes recommendations for first round interviews.
 These 30-minute Round I interviews are conducted by the current USIF managers.
 In this interview, all applicants will be asked to give a 5-minute “pitch” of a stock idea.
 In the second round, the USIF instructors will meet with the final candidates for a 20-minute interview.
 The USIF instructors will consult with an ad hoc faculty committee before the final selection is made.
 The final admission decisions will be rendered late February/early March.

 The number of students allowed to enroll in this two-semester program is limited to 20 so that (a) each student may have direct experience in portfolio management and (b) the class as a group can visit with a variety of money managers.
 The students are selected based on their genuine interest in pursuing a career in the investment management field.